The lightweight torpedo that’s a profound success

 Teamwork, engagement, trust and…a lot of fun!

 With successful prototyping of the different phases of the project, that showed the customers that Saab backed up its talk with action, even the pandemic couldn’t put the team off its timetable.
-Serial production of the SLWT has now begun, with deliveries to the Swedish and Finnish navies from mid-2022.
-Other potential customers are also waiting in the wings.
+Serial production of the SLWT has now begun, as well as deliveries to the Swedish Navy.

 For both David Rönnberg and Jörgen Thörnström, teamwork, engagement and trust have been cornerstones of this project.
 But, adds Rönnberg, one other ingredient has also been vital to this success story: fun!